iolyp/ardrone_simulator_gazebo7/README.md

-tum_simulator on Indigo and Gazebo 7
+tum_simulator on ROS Kinetic and Gazebo 7
 =============

-These packages are used to simulate the flying robot Ardrone in ROS environment using gazebo simulator.
-Totally they are 4 packages.
+These packages are used to simulate the Parrot AR.Drone 2.0 in a ROS Kinetic environment using the Gazebo simulator.
+Altogether, there are 4 packages.
 Their functions are descript as below:

-1. cvg_sim_gazebo: contains object models, sensor models, quadrocopter models, flying environment information and individual launch files for each objects and pure environment without any other objects.
+1. cvg_sim_gazebo: contains object models, sensor models, quadrocopter models, flying environment information and individual launch files for each object and a pure environment without any other objects.

 2. cvg_sim_gazebo_plugins: contains gazebo plugins for the quadrocopter model. quadrotor_simple_controller is used to control the robot motion and deliver navigation information, such as: /ardrone/navdata.
-Others are plugins for sensors in the quadrocopter, such as: IMU sensor, sonar sensor, GPS sensor.
+Others are plugins for sensors in the quadcopter, such as: IMU sensor, sonar sensor, GPS sensor.

 3. message_to_tf: is a package used to create a ros node, which transfers the ros topic /ground_truth/state to a /tf topic.